jreisinger/checkip/README.md

 # checkip

-Checkip is a CLI tool and [library](https://pkg.go.dev/github.com/jreisinger/checkip) that provides generic and security information about an IP address in a quick way.
+Checkip is a CLI tool and library that provides generic and security information about an IP address in an easy way.
+It uses various [checks](https://pkg.go.dev/github.com/jreisinger/checkip/check) to do so.

 ```
 $ checkip 218.92.0.158